— Carl von Linné a.k.a. Carolus Linnaeus, Systema Naturaenote Also the Epigraph of the Jurassic Park book

 Star Fox 64, along with (ab)using several other Animal Stereotypes, plays this trope straight.
 One of the members of the evil rival group, Star Wolf, is a chameleon called "Leon".
 Not only that, but the boss characters for Corneria's secret path and Area 6 look reptilian in their avatars.
-(According to the manual, the lizards are the native species of Venom and were enslaved by the evil Andross and his simian scientists.)
+That said, the majority of the bosses and Big Bad Andross are all apes of some variety.
+(According to the tie-in comic for the original Star Fox game that appeared in Nintendo Power, lizards are the native species of Venom and were enslaved by the evil Andross.)

 In Ty the Tasmanian Tiger, the main Mooks are frilled lizards.
 In the second game, however, a frilled lizard is the cook for Bush Rescue, and responds to Ty's surprise at seeing him with "Not all lizards are bad, you know!"

 Lizardman, who was once a Spartan warrior named Aeon Calcos, but was later taken in by the Fygul Cestemus cult (who also created the golem Astaroth) and turned into a reptile.